jcob-sikorski/FrozenLake/README.md

 ## Usage

-The main file for the FrozenLake game is frozen_lake.ipynb.
+The main file for the FrozenLake game is frozen_lake.py.

 The agent will then begin learning and playing the game.
-You can adjust the parameters of the Q-learning algorithm and the game environment in the frozen_lake.ipynb file.
+You can adjust the parameters of the Q-learning algorithm and the game environment in the frozen_lake.py file.

 ## Results